When Self Defense Should End the Prosecution

 How soon should a lawyer get involved in a self defense case?

 Immediately.
 Surveillance footage disappears quickly.
 Witnesses change stories.
 Physical evidence gets lost.
 Police reports become the official version of events fast.
 The strongest justification cases are often built in the first days after an incident, not months later.
-Waiting too long can turn a winnable defense into a much harder fight.
+Early defense work may include preserving video, contacting witnesses, reviewing body camera footage, challenging inaccurate police summaries, and preparing the case for a possible self defense hearing before trial.

 Talk to a Defense Attorney Before the State Decides the Story for You